mikail-sw/fxFileManager/README.md

 The tool includes checks for:
 - Empty or invalid input fields.
-- "Replace" value not found in filenames.
+- Replace value not found in filenames.
 - Renaming that would result in empty filenames.
 - Duplicate filenames after renaming.